 Impressed current cathodic protection system

 Contact Dreiym Engineering or all of your cathodic protection needs.
 Our professional engineers can complete a cp survey to help you determine the best course of action to prevent corrosion on your metal structure.
-We employ a team of educated and certified engineers that will work with you to come up with a plan that best protects your structures from the harmful effects of corrosion.
+We employ a team of licensed engineers that will work with you to come up with a plan that best protects your structures from the harmful effects of corrosion.